kohki-ha/C-SISTEMA_DE_CADASTRO/README.md

-# SISTEMA DE CADASTRO EM C
+# REGISTRATION SYSTEM USING C
-## Projeto de sistema de cadastro em C